kdews/s-latissima-mutation-annotation/README.md

 ```

 ## Debugging & Troubleshooting
-The output at each step of the pipeline can be saved to a log file by specifying one to SLURM `sbatch -o out.log` or by directing the output to a file (if running with `bash`), like so: `bash <script> > out.log`.
+The output at each step of the pipeline can be saved to a log file by specifying one to SLURM `sbatch -o out.log <script>` or by directing the output to a file (if running with `bash`), like so: `bash <script> > out.log`.

 You can use these to debug any errors you receive running the pipeline, or email me at kdeweese@usc.edu.